arunasurya/academy/git.md

 - a distributed revision control system
 - consists of repos
+- a repo is a directory who contents are tracked by git
-- a repo contains a set of files and their historical state
+- it contains a set of files and their historical state
+- a set of changes is captured in a commit

 To start working with git, you can either create a new repo or clone an existing one.
 - to clone with SSH, you need to do the following: